Beautiful one-room cabin with fabulous views and a fully equipped kitchen

 Why Helen Armstrong chose Homer

 Helen and Charlie have always loved visiting Homer and, after owning a home for 32 years on the hillside above Anchorage, they decided to move to Homer.
-Homer has always been a place for them where the minute they arrive, they feel a calmness of spirit and relaxation.
+Homer has always been a place for them where, the minute they arrive, they feel a calmness of spirit and relaxation.
 Homer also appealed to them because of the stunning beauty and the amazingly friendly people who live here.
 Thus, they decided to eventually retire in Homer.
 After searching for an ideal lot with a view, Charlie found this lot with an unusual view of both Kachemak Bay and Cook Inlet.
-The cabin is the first phase of their building.
+The cabin was the first phase of their building.
 They wanted a place to have family and friends visit, but not have a huge house-- thus the idea of a guest house was born.
 In 2017 they moved into their new home next to the cabin.

 What makes this Cabin unique